jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We find sleeping quarters.
 My boy plays with a wrench, hammer, and screwdriver as we prepare barley and beans with our countrymen.
 We are told "They don't like giving us the good jobs.
 But there's so much work here now, maybe they will soon."

 We take a few days to get settled.
 To understand the area.
 To meet people.
 Doors close in our face.
-Some faces sneer when they see my little boy.
+Many faces sneer when they see my little boy.
 I say "Good morning, nice weather.
 Have a good day," which always surprises them and makes us giggle.

 That night, as I read and my boy plays, we hear in the alley below, something moves.
 Its paws quick and careful, reaching inside a crate.
 I ask a new friend what it is.

 "A raccoon.
 Very crafty—it learns well and finds food anywhere in the city."

-My husband and I hide food for it.
-And each night it finds a way to eat.
+My husband and I hide some food from it.
+And, amazingly, each night it finds a way to eat it.

 We go to the job board.
 The others take the dangerous work they will likely get.
 I see the ad immediately *Pipefitters.
 Pressurized water fire suppression.
 Make San Francisco FIRE PROOF.*

 We go to the work tent.
 Full of pipes and water pumps.
-The foreman looks at us, asks if we have done such work.
+The foreman looks at us, says have not done such work.

 I tell him, "We can teach that."